 3 Kinds of Loveless Marriages You Might Want to Stay In

 In today’s world, when virtually anyone who wants a divorce can get one, you may wonder why anyone would ever stay in a loveless marriage.

 There are more reasons than you may think.

 Some people stay married for the sake of their kids.
-Why most people who “stay married for the kids” do it unconciously, there are people who acknowledge that their marriage is broken, but that they want to stay together until the kids are grown.
+While most people who “stay married for the kids” do it unconciously, some don't.
+Some people who acknowledge that their marriage is broken, but decide to stay together until the kids are grown.
 Those people create what is known as a “parenting marriage.”